SinTan1729/chhoto-url/README.md

 ```
 2. Run the image
 ```
-docker run -p 4567:4567 -d url:latest
+docker run -p 4567:4567
+    -d url:latest
+    -e username="username"
+    -e password="password"
+    -d url:latest
 ```
-2.a Make the CSV file available to host
+2.a Make the database file available to host (optional)
 ```
 touch ./urls.csv
 docker run -p 4567:4567 \
-	-e file.location=/urls.csv \
-    -e username="username"
+    -e username="username" \
-    -e password="password"
+    -e password="password" \
-	-v ./urls.csv:/urls.csv \
+    -v ./urls.sqlite:/urls.csv \
+    -e db.url=/urls.csv \
-	-d url:1.0
+    -d url:latest
 ```
 ## `docker-compose`
-There is a sample `docker-compose.yml` file in this repository.
+There is a sample `docker-compose.yml` file in this repository configured for Traefik.
 You can use it
 as a base, modifying it as needed.
 Run it with
 ```
 docker-compose up -d --build